ilkercankaya/Ziv-Lempel-Compression/README.md

 # The Ziv-Lempel Algorithm
 * Lempel–Ziv–Welch.
 Lempel–Ziv–Welch (LZW) is a universal lossless data compression algorithm created by **Abraham Lempel, Jacob Ziv, and Terry Welch.**
-* Is the basis for must popular compression programs such as **winzip, zip or gzip.**
+* Is the basis for most popular compression programs such as **winzip, zip or gzip.**

 ## How It Works